Soka Performing Arts Center Announces 2019–2020 Jazz Monsters Series

 Harry Allen has been described as a throwback since his choice of material is jazz standards.
 This is jazz music played the way it was “meant” to be played: with confidence, straight-forward and without fussiness or frivolity, beautifully, and with the melody of the saxophone up front.

-Harry Allen has recorded over 70 CDs as a leader and many more as a sideman.
-Three of Harry’s CDs have won Gold Disc Awards from Japan’s Swing Journal Magazine, and his CD Tenors Anyone? won both the Gold Disc Award and the New Star Award.
-His recordings have made the top ten list for favorite new releases in Swing Journal Magazine’s reader’s poll and Jazz Journal International’s critic’s poll for 1997, and Eu Nao Quero Dancar (I Won’t Dance), the third Gold Disc Award winner, was voted second for album of the year for 1998 by Swing Journal Magazine’s reader’s poll.
-The Harry Allen - Joe Cohn Quartet won the New York Nightlife Award for Outstanding Jazz Combo Performance of 2006 and was nominated for Best Jazz Combo by the Jazz Journalists Association for the same year.
-Harry also won the 2010 New York Nightlife Award for Best Jazz Solo.
+Allen has recorded more than 70 CDs as a leader and many more as a sideman.
+Three of Allen’s CDs have won Gold Disc Awards from Japan’s Swing Journal Magazine, and his CD Tenors Anyone? won both the Gold Disc Award and the New Star Award.
+His recordings have made the top ten list for favorite new releases in Swing Journal Magazine’s readers’ poll and Jazz Journal International’s critics’ poll for 1997, and Eu Nao Quero Dancar (I Won’t Dance), the third Gold Disc Award winner, was voted second for album of the year for 1998 by Swing Journal Magazine’s readers’ poll.
+The Harry Allen-Joe Cohn Quartet won the New York Nightlife Award for Outstanding Jazz Combo Performance of 2006 and was nominated for Best Jazz Combo by the Jazz Journalists Association for the same year.
+Allen also won the 2010 New York Nightlife Award for Best Jazz Solo.

-Harry has performed at jazz festivals and clubs worldwide, frequently touring the United States, Europe and Asia.
-He has performed with Rosemary Clooney, Jay Geils, Ray Brown, Hank Jones, Frank Wess, Flip Phillips, Scott Hamilton, Harry ‘Sweets’ Edison, Kenny Burrell, Herb Ellis, John Pizzarelli, Bucky Pizzarelli, Gus Johnson, Jeff Hamilton, Terry Gibbs, Warren Vache, and has recorded with Tony Bennett, Johnny Mandel, Ray Brown, Tommy Flanagan, James Taylor, Sheryl Crow, Kenny Barron, Dave McKenna, Dori Caymmi, Larry Goldings, George Mraz, Jake Hanna, and Al Foster, among others.
+Allen has performed at jazz festivals and clubs worldwide, frequently touring the United States, Europe, and Asia.
+He has performed with Rosemary Clooney, Jay Geils, Ray Brown, Hank Jones, Frank Wess, Flip Phillips, Scott Hamilton, Harry “Sweets” Edison, Kenny Burrell, Herb Ellis, John Pizzarelli, Bucky Pizzarelli, Gus Johnson, Jeff Hamilton, Terry Gibbs, Warren Vache, and has recorded with Tony Bennett, Johnny Mandel, Ray Brown, Tommy Flanagan, James Taylor, Sheryl Crow, Kenny Barron, Dave McKenna, Dori Caymmi, Larry Goldings, George Mraz, Jake Hanna, and Al Foster.

-Harry was born in Washington D.C. in 1966, and was raised in Los Angeles, CA and Burrillville, RI.
-He received a Bachelor of Arts degree in music in 1988 from Rutgers University in New Jersey, and currently resides in New York City.
+Allen was born in Washington, DC, in 1966 and was raised in Los Angeles and Burrillville, RI.
+He received a bachelor of arts degree in music in 1988 from Rutgers University in New Jersey, and currently resides in New York City.

 Harry Allen, tenor sax